Skip to Content

 Raleigh Drug Crimes Attorney

-Aggressive Defense Against Drug Charges in Wake County
+Comprehensive Defense Against Drug Charges in Wake County

 Have you been charged with a drug crime in North Carolina?
-Call Floyd Law Offices PLLC today at (919) 805-3663 or contact us online to schedule a meeting with our drug crimes lawyer in Raleigh!
+Call (919) 805-3663 or contact us online to schedule a meeting with our drug crimes lawyer in Raleigh!

-Common Drug Charges
+Common Drug Charges in North Carolina

 Some of the most common drug crimes in North Carolina include:

-What are the Penalties for Drug Charges in North Carolina?
+Penalties for Drug Charges in North Carolina

 • Possession: Possession of a controlled substance is a Class 1 misdemeanor in North Carolina, which carries a maximum penalty of 120 days in jail and a fine of up to $1,000.